TUM-Luk/Resume-CV/SoftCap/README.md

 ## Project Files
 This is the project folder for SoftCap.

-Due to historical reasons, All the codes can be found in repository: https://github.com/LuckyMax0722/SoftCap/tree/master
+All the codes can be found in repository: https://github.com/LuckyMax0722/SoftCap/tree/master

 ### Projcet Poster